Alexander Korb: Biography

 Korb studied history and received an M.A. in contemporary and Medieval History from Technische Universität Berlin in 2004, and in gender studies from the Humboldt University of Berlin.
-In addition he studied History, Russian and Baltic studies at Charles University Prague, State University Voronezh, Université d'Aix-Marseille, and Ludwigs Maximilian Universität München.
+In addition, he studied History, Russian and Baltic studies at Charles University Prague, State University Voronezh, Université d'Aix-Marseille, and LMU Munich.

 During his research fellowship at the United States Holocaust Memorial Museum in the 2006–2007 academic year, Korb was a PhD candidate in history at Humboldt University.
 For his doctorate he examined mass violence in the Balkans during World War II.
 To this end, he spent several months researching the archives of the Yugoslav successor states, Italy, Germany and Israel.
 He is considered one of the leading European experts on the history of the Second World War in Croatia.

 In 2010, Korb was appointed Lecturer in Modern European History at the University of Leicester, he completed his PhD in 2011.
 He was director of the Stanley Burton Centre for Holocaust and Genocide Studies, a major research center within the university, between 2012 and 2018.
 Korb held fellowships at Yad Vashem, the Vienna Wiesenthal Institute, the US Holocaust Memorial Museum, the USC Shoah Foundation and the Imre Kertesz Kolleg at the Friedrich Schiller University Jena.